 For more advanced control, you can:

-• Use a package like provider or bloc to manage the theme state manually, allowing the user to switch between light, dark, and system modes within the app.
+providerorblocto manage the theme state manually, allowing the user to switch between light, dark, and system modes within the app. - Implement platform-specific code to detect the system theme using

 Conclusion